MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 Note that an active attacker could identify this server by sending a Client Hello with the same SNI value and observing the certificate the server uses to authenticate.
-The server could mitigate this by authenticating with a certificate for other.example.
+The server could mitigate this by authenticating with a valid certificate for other.example.

 # Security Considerations